adithyakr/Creditcardchurn/README.md

 analyze the credit card data to derive insights, influencing factors, and probability of a customer churn.

 Goals of Our Analysis
-I. Look for influential factors that lead to customer churn.
+a.
+Look for influential factors that lead to customer churn.
-II.
+b.
 Show behavior of credit limit with different categories of variables.
-III.
+c.
 Predict the relationship of the customer with the bank based on gender, income in a year.
-IV.
+d.
 Look for factors that influence transaction patterns.

 4. Technologies